 This Old-Fashioned Ham Steak is ready in 12 minutes and is simmered on the stove top in a delicious maple gravy.
 Ham steaks are an easy, quick weeknight meal as they are already fully cooked.

 A large fully-cooked ham steak can feed several people with no problem.
-Add a side salad or your favorite vegetable and some warm biscuits and you have a dinner the entire family will enjoy.
+Add a side salad or your favorite vegetable and some warm biscuits and your entire family will enjoy the meal.

 Old-Fashioned Ham Steak

-Barbara came up with this recipe and was really excited when it only took 12 minutes from stove to table and that is a win.
+Barbara came up with this recipe when she was looking for a quick weeknight meal.
+It only takes 12 minutes from stove to table and that is a win.

 You can usually find ham steaks at your local grocery store (ask at the meat counter) or your local meat market.
-We love visiting Rihm Foods in Cambridge City, Indiana and stocking our freezers – especially with their smoked bacon and County Fair Burgers (pork burgers, yum).
+We love visiting Rihm Foods in Cambridge City, Indiana and stocking our freezers.
+We especially love their smoked bacon and County Fair Burgers (pork burgers, yum).

 If you are wondering about how to cook ham steaks, it’s super easy.
 Since they are already fully cooked, you just need to cook them for a few minutes on each side either on the stove or on the grill.